Automattic/mongoose/README.md

 All sections of a Mongoose Model definition allow nesting of arbitrary level.
 This allows for namespaces for methods within your model.

-Once a model is defined.
-Your ready to use it with Mongoose.
+Once a model is defined, you are ready to use it with Mongoose.

     Mongoose.load('./models/');